javazsaz/tv.hazy.su/README.md

 ###### in no particular order

 - add config.json to allow people to disable Discord bot logs
-- add setting to site to disable logging errors in general (per user)
 - improve video proxying
 - list youtube comments (?)